Race Across the World: Series overview

+Regular

 Series 1 (2019)

 The first series of Race Across the World consisting of six episodes first aired on BBC Two from 3 March to 7 April 2019.
 Five pairs of racers travelled from the Old Royal Naval College in Greenwich, London and finished at the Marina Bay Sands hotel in Singapore.
 The itinerary of the race covered countries in Europe and Asia with checkpoints in Greece, Azerbaijan, Uzbekistan, China and Cambodia.
 In the first series, the contestants were each given £1,329 for the whole race, a journey of 12,000 miles which was completed in 50 days.

 The first series featured five pairs of competitors at the start of the race: Natalie and Shameema, Jinda and Bindu, Darron and Alex, Josh and Felix, and Sue and Clare.
-Jinda and Bindu withdrew due to family illness in the first episode, and were replaced by Elaine and Tony, while Sue and Clare were eliminated in the second episode.
-The winners were Elaine and Tony.
+Jinda and Bindu withdrew due to family illness in the first episode, and were replaced by Tony and Elaine, while Sue and Clare were eliminated in the second episode.
+The winners were Tony and Elaine.

 The series was the most successful debut for a factual entertainment show on BBC Two in over three years, and one of the most-watched shows of the year for the channel.

 Series 2 (2020)

-A second series began airing on 8 March 2020 with five teams setting off from Chapultepec Castle in Mexico City in a race to the most southerly city in the world, Ushuaia in Argentina, covering a distance of 25,000 km in 2 months, passing through 7 checkpoints in Honduras, Panama, Colombia, Peru, Bolivia, Brazil, and Chile.
+A second series began airing on 8 March 2020 with five teams setting off from Chapultepec Castle in Mexico City in a race to the most southerly city in the world, Ushuaia in Argentina, covering a distance of 25,000 km in 2 months, passing through 7 checkpoints in Honduras, Panama, Colombia, Peru, Brazil, and Argentina.
 Each team was given £1,453 for the entire trip, equating to roughly £26 per day.
 Filming started in September 2019.

 In this series, the no-fly rule was abandoned due to civil unrest in Ecuador which made land travel through the country unsafe - all the teams were flown from Colombia to Peru to continue the race.
 The 5 teams of racers were Dom & Lizzie, Jo & Sam, Jen & Rob, Shuntelle & Michael, and Emon and Jamiul.
 No one was eliminated in this series but two teams decided to quit; Shuntelle & Michael left after losing half of their money in leg 2 of the race, while Jo & Sam withdrew after they had run out of money in leg 7.
 The winners were Emon and Jamiul who beat Jen & Rob to the final checkpoint by seconds.

 The number of episodes increased from six to nine this series; eight episodes on the race followed by a reunion special.